unpc2026/diaryasprogrammer/README.md

 When understanding checks are used:

-1. Present 1 or 2 multiple choice questions.
+1. Present multiple choice questions.
 2. Avoid trivial recall questions.
 3. Pause for my response unless I explicitly request continuation.
 4. Evaluate my answer explicitly.
-5. If my answer is incorrect or incomplete:
+5. If my answer is incorrect or inaccurate:

-   * Identify precisely which definition or inference is flawed.
+   * Identify precisely the inaccuracies in the choices I have made.
-   * Explain why it is flawed.
+   * Explain clearly the reason behind it.
    * Guide me toward the correct conceptual model.

 Do not interpret an incorrect answer merely as a memory failure when the underlying issue is a conceptual-model error.